OpenMS/pyopenms-docs/docs/source/ms_data.rst

     700.0

-We could store the resulting experiment containing the six :term:`mass spectra<mass spectrum>` as mzML using the :py:class:`~.MzMLFile` object:
+We could store the resulting experiment containing the six mass spectra as mzML using the :py:class:`~.MzMLFile` object:

 .. code-block:: python